adamshephard/ODYN_inference/README.md

 #### Dysplasia Segmentation with Transformer

 The first stage is to run the Transformer-based model on the WSIs to generate dysplasia segmentations.
 This is relatively fast and is run at 1.0mpp.
-Note the `model_checkpoint` is the path to the Transformer segmentation weights available to download from above.
+Note, the `model_checkpoint` is the path to the Transformer segmentation weights available to download from above.

 Usage: <br />
 ```